-Upon adoption of PFRS 15 beginning January 1, 2018, revenue from contracts with customers is recognized when control of services is transferred to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those services.
+Revenue from contracts with customers is recognized when control of services is transferred to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those services.

 The Company assesses its revenue arrangements against specific criteria in order to determine if it is acting as a principal or agent.
 The Company assessed that it is acting as principal in all of its revenue arrangements.
 The following specific recognition criteria must also be met before revenue is recognized: